Kroeser/Getting-and-Cleaning-Data/CodeBook.md

 # Code book in relation [tidyData.txt](tidyData.txt)
 This code book describes the steps that were performed to obatain the tidyData.txt file from the raw data and explains the variables as included in the tidyData.txt file.

+The raw data used in this projects is collected from the accelerometers from the Samsung Galaxy S smartphone.
+The raw data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Processing steps
 The following steps were undertaken to transform the raw data into the tidy data:
 1. The training and test sets were merged into a single data set;